 General journal

-A Journal entry is the first step of the accounting or book-keeping process.
-In this step, all the accounting transactions are recorded in general journal in a chronological order.
-The general journal is maintained essentially on the concept of double entry system of accounting, where each transaction affects at least two accounts.
+A journal entry is the second step of the accounting or bookkeeping process, the first being the analysis of business transactions.
+In this step, all the accounting transactions are recorded in a general journal in a chronological order.
+The general journal is maintained essentially on the concept of a double-entry system of accounting, where each transaction affects at least two accounts.

-Other names used for general journal are “journal book” and “book of original entry”.
+Other names used for general journals are journal book and book of original entry.

 The process of making a journal entry